BerkeleyLab/upcxx/docs/implementation-defined.md

     This is either undefined (for the default "seq" threadmode) or defined to an unspecified non-zero integer value for the "par" threadmode.
-    Recommended usage is `#if UPCXX_THREADMODE` to identify the need for thread-safty constructs, such as locks.
+    Recommended usage is `#if UPCXX_THREADMODE` to identify the need for thread-safety constructs, such as locks.
   * `UPCXX_CODEMODE`:
     This is either undefined (for the "debug" codemode) or defined to an unspecified non-zero integer value for the "opt" (production) codemode.